 If you think about how to manage your anger when you're feeling calmer, you can avoid feeling overwhelmed by it in the heat of the moment.
-You can:
+This page covers some of the things you can do:

-Understanding what sort of situations trigger your anger means you can develop strategies to cope and think about how to react before the situation happens.
-You might find it helpful to keep a diary or make notes about the times you have felt angry.
+Understanding what sort of situations trigger your anger can help.
+You may be able to develop ways to cope and think about how to react before the situation happens.
+You might find it helpful to keep a diary or make notes about the times you've felt angry.
 You could record:

 - What were the circumstances?